mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 To help the lesson run smoothly, let's ensure everyone is in the same directory.
 This should help us avoid path and file name issues.
-At this time please navigate to the `python-bcb546` directory.
+At this time please navigate to the `python-bcb546` directory on your computer.
 If you working in Jupyter Notebook be sure that you start your notebook in the `python-bcb546` directory.
+If you do not have this directory, please see the instructions in the [Setup](../setup/) page.

 You will want to use a Jupyter notebook or the Spyder IDE console to run this lesson.
 Both of these tools make it easy to view in-line plots.